openwdl/wdl/tests/README.md

 * If the file name is of the form `<target>_task.wdl` then it is assumed that `target` is a task, otherwise it is assumed to be a workflow (unless the `type` configuration parameter is specified).
 * If the file name is of the form `<target>_fail.wdl` then it is assumed that the test is expected to fail (unless the `fail` configuration parameter is specified).
 * If the file name is of the form `<target>_fail_task.wdl` then it is both `type: "task"` and `fail: true` are assumed unless the configuration parameters specify differently.
+* If the file name ends with `_resource.wdl` then it not executed as a test.
+Such resource WDLs are intended to be imported by other examples.

 Examples must conform to the following rules: